twentytitus/onk-events/README.md

 ## Contributions and Feedback

-... are always welcome: titus@buendnis-neukoelln.de or
+... are always welcome: titus [at] buendnis-neukoelln.de or https://github.com/twentytitus/
-https://github.com/twentytitus/